Forren70/world-choropleth-map-pop-density-plotly-express/README.md

 - `Population_density_map_by_country.html`

-You can open this file in any web browser to explore population density visually across the world.
+You can open this file in any web browser to explore the **population density of each country**.

 Below is a snapshot of the map: